Use Case Development in Agri-Food Data Spaces

-This guide outlines the key steps to design and implement use cases within an agri-food data space.
-Inspired by the model proposed by the Oficina del Dato, it provides a practical approach to developing solutions based on ethical, secure, and federated data sharing.
+This guide presents the key steps for designing and implementing use cases within an agri-food data space.
+Inspired by the Data Office model, it provides a practical approach to developing solutions based on ethical, secure, and federated data exchange.

-Use cases aim to address specific challenges in the agri-food sector by leveraging the value created through data sharing among multiple stakeholders.
-They rely on common technical infrastructures and collaborative governance models that ensure interoperability, trust, and data sovereignty.
+Use cases provide solutions to specific challenges in the agri-food sector, leveraging the value that arises from sharing data among multiple actors.
+To achieve this, they rely on common technical infrastructures and collaborative governance models that ensure interoperability, trust, and data sovereignty.

-A use case is a concrete application of data shared between different stakeholders to solve a sectoral or societal need.
-In the agri-food context, this could include initiatives to reduce fertilizer use, monitor animal welfare, or generate sustainability certifications based on real data.
+A use case is a concrete application of data shared among different actors to solve a sectoral or social need.
+In the agri-food context, this could involve initiatives aimed at reducing fertilizer use, monitoring animal welfare, or generating sustainability certifications based on real data.

-Within the AgrospAI project, several real examples of use cases developed in the agri-food data space can be found in the Use Cases section.
+Within the framework of the AgrospAI project, various real examples of use cases developed within the agri-food data space can be consulted in the Cases section.

-The development of a use case in a data space follows a structured model with 8 phases [1].
-These phases ensure that the solution is viable, scalable, and sustainable, and aligned with the principles of interoperability, trust, and data sovereignty.
+The development of a use case within a data space follows a model structured into 8 phases [1].
+These phases ensure that the solution is viable, scalable, and sustainable, in addition to aligning with the principles of interoperability, trust, and data sovereignty.

 Fig. 1.
-Use case development process in a data space.
+Development of a use case within a data space.
 Visual representation of the process. (source: [1])

 A group of participants identifies a common opportunity to share and exploit data.
-This opportunity may focus on:
+This opportunity can focus on:

 - New products or services.

-Relevant information is structured to support informed decision-making.
+Relevant information is structured to make informed decisions.
 This phase includes:

 - Defining a data model.

-- Incorporating tools such as AI or advanced analytics.
+- Incorporating tools such as artificial intelligence or advanced analytics.

 A collaboration model is built among participants: